 This action attempts to respond to the disruption, and presumed adverse social and economic consequences, of historic participation and harvest patterns as a result of recent management measures, specifically the 4,000-pound trip limit that is reduced to 300 pounds if 75% of the quota is taken on or before September 1.
-As discussed in the previous sections, the fishery has been reduced to less than a full-year fishery.
-Further, in recent years, these limits and subsequent early closure have resulted in North and South Carolina fishermen, who are not able to fish for golden tilefish until spring due to weather conditions, having access to a shorter season, and Florida hook and line fishermen not being able to fish for golden tilefish at all because of quota closure.
+As discussed in the previous sections, the golden tile fish component of the snapper grouper fishery has been reduced to less than a full-year harvest activity.
+Further, in recent years, the trip limits and subsequent early closure have resulted in North Carolina and South Carolina fishermen, who are not able to fish for golden tilefish until spring due to weather conditions, having access to a shorter season, and Florida hook and line fishermen not being able to fish for golden tilefish at all because of quota closure.
 As discussed in Section 4.3.3, deviation from these historic patterns is assumed to have resulted in declines in social and economic benefits to the fishery, associated businesses, and communities.

 Because Alternative 1 (No Action) would not make any regulatory change in the fishing year, no changes in the manner in which the fishery is prosecuted would be expected and, as a result, no changes in the current social benefits of the fishery would be expected to occur.
-Any decline in social benefits resulting from shifting harvest patterns away from historic/traditional harvest pattern, as discussed in the previous paragraph and Sectio 4.3.3, would be expected to continue.
+Any decline in social benefits resulting from shifting harvest patterns away from historic/traditional harvest pattern, as discussed in the previous paragraph and Section 4.3.3, would be expected to continue.
 Increased deviation from historic patterns, and associated social and economic benefits, could occur if fishing effort and patterns shift in response to increasingly restrictive management on other snapper grouper species.
-While such shift may compensate for social and economic losses associated with these species, this shift would increase the losses in social and economic benefits to historic commercial harvesters, and associated businesses, and communities, of golden tilefish.
+While such shift may compensate for social and economic losses associated with these species, this shift would increase the losses in social and economic benefits to historic commercial harvesters, and associated businesses and communities, of golden tilefish.

 Alternatives 2-4 attempt to recover these reduced benefits, and prevent further losses, by adjusting the start of the fishing year.
-While adjustment of the start of the fishing year, in conjunction with the ACL and AM, would not affect the total available quota, commencement of the fishing year in September (Alternative 2), August (Preferred Alternative 3), or May (Alternative 4) would allow increased participation and recovery of historic harvests.
-The earlier the start (May), the greater the opportunity for participation by North Carolina and South Carolina fishermen, with continued potential jeopardy for Florida hook and line vessels (quota management could still close the fishery in the fall), while the later the start (September) the reverse would occur; Florida hook and line fishermen should be able to fish the entire fall, whereas North Carolina and South Carolina fishermen could face abbreviated fishing opportunities depending on fall and winter weather conditions and the pace at which the quota is harvested.
-The step-down trip limit would still apply, and the earlier the season began, the greater the likelihood that longline vessels, particularly Florida vessels, may lose traditional winter fishing time as these vessels would not be expected to be able to profitably be able to fish under 300-pound trip limits.
-Both Alternative 2 and Preferred Alternative 3 would be expected to result in similar fishing opportunities to Florida fishermen, and improved opportunities relative to Alternative 4, whereas Carolina fishermen should face better opportunities under Preferred Alternative 3 relative to Alternative 2, but reduced opportunities relative to Alternative 4.
+While adjusting the start of the fishing year, in conjunction with the ACL and AM, would not affect the total available quota, commencement of the fishing year in September (Alternative 2), August (Alternative 3 (Preferred)), or May (Alternative 4) would be expected to allow increased participation and recovery of historic harvests.
+The earlier the start (May), the greater the opportunity for participation by North Carolina and South Carolina fishermen, with continued potential jeopardy for Florida hook and line vessels (quota management could still close the fishery in the fall), while the later the start (September) the reverse would occur; Florida hook and line fishermen should be able to fish the entire fall under a September start, whereas North Carolina and South Carolina fishermen could face abbreviated fishing opportunities depending on fall and winter weather conditions and the pace at which the quota is harvested.
+The step-down trip limit would still apply, and the earlier the season began, the greater the likelihood that longline vessels, particularly Florida vessels, may lose traditional winter fishing time as these vessels would not be expected to be able to profitably fish under 300-pound trip limits.
+Both Alternative 2 and Alternative 3 (Preferred) would be expected to result in similar fishing opportunities for Florida fishermen, and improved opportunities relative to Alternative 4, whereas Carolina fishermen should face better opportunities under Alternative 3 (Preferred) relative to Alternative 2, but reduced opportunities relative to Alternative 4.